Updated 10 June, 2021

 32% of e-commerce sites still don’t have any kind of category pages.
 During testing, sites without intermediary category pages suffered greatly as many subjects made wrong selections or were unable to define an appropriate scope, leaving them with very broad categories, and often thousands of products to consider.Source: Baymard Institute

-The good news is that there is a really simple way to edit and customize your WooCommerce Category Pages, and there are just 2 simple steps to make.
+The good news is that there is a really simple way to edit and customise your WooCommerce Category Pages, and there are just two simple steps you need to take.

 Instructions on how to edit your WooCommerce Category page